E-commerce tips

 on

 Increasing repeat purchases has always been the ultimate goal for merchants and retailers.
 Not only do returning customers save you money, but they're also seriously more valuable to your business over time.
-According to business.com, acquiring new customers costs 5 to 10 times more than selling to current customers, who spend 67% more compared to those new to your business.

 That's why you need to know your customers well.
 You need to pick the right ways to bring them back.